broder/broder.github.io/about.md

 QA: Node.js, webdriver.io, Appium, Perfecto;
 DevOps: Jenkins, Groovy, Gerrit

-#### Website for David Lloyd Leisure
+#### Website for [David Lloyd Leisure][dll]

-* Performed support tasks for a legacy system followed by full–stack development of an [international website][dll-web] designed to acquire new members
+* Performed support tasks for a legacy system followed by full–stack development of an international website designed to acquire new members
 * Successfully launched to coincide with a large advertising campaign, despite deadlines being brought forward by several weeks
 * Designed a continuous deployment pipeline, reducing deployment time from 2 days to a few hours